csoltenborn/GoogleTestAdapter/README.md

 #### People

-Google Test Adapter is written and maintained by [Christian Soltenborn](https://github.com/csoltenborn) (main author) and [Jonas Gefele](https://github.com/jgefele) (regular contributor).
+Google Test Adapter is written and maintained by [Christian Soltenborn](https://github.com/csoltenborn).

 The first version of GTA was a slightly enhanced C# port of the F# [Google Test Runner](https://github.com/markusl/GoogleTestRunner), written by [Markus Lindqvist](https://github.com/markusl).
 We have also learned a lot from the JavaScript test runner [Chutzpah](https://github.com/mmanela/chutzpah), written by [Matthew Manela](https://github.com/mmanela).

-GTA has benefited from all kinds of contributions, be it feature requests, bug reports, code snippets, testing of new features and bugfixes, or even pull requests.
-Most (hopefully all) contributors are mentioned in the according [release notes](https://github.com/csoltenborn/GoogleTestAdapter/releases).
+GTA has benefited from all kinds of contributions, be it feature requests, bug reports, code snippets, testing of new features and bugfixes, or even pull requests:
+* [Jonas Gefele](https://github.com/jgefele) has been a regular and significant contributor up to version 0.10.1 (with more to come in the future, as I hope :-))
+* Most (hopefully all) other contributors are mentioned in the according [release notes](https://github.com/csoltenborn/GoogleTestAdapter/releases).

 #### Tools